Short Sales in San Francisco

 Frequently Asked Questions

-What is a short sale and how does it work in San Francisco? +
+What exactly is a short sale in real estate? +

-How long does a San Francisco short sale typically take to close? +
+How long does a San Francisco short sale typically take? +

-What are the main challenges when buying a short sale in San Francisco? +
+What are the main challenges with short sales in San Francisco? +

 More in San Francisco